-Starting with shorter working days.
-This, of course, is probably the most impactful change to your business.
+Starting with shorter working days, this is probably the most impactful change to your business.
 It’s one that you should consider carefully.
 In most cases, you want to find solutions that won’t hinder the organisation's performance and progress.

-Why not go that one step further, and put together a list of events and idea suggestions your team can do each week to celebrate their shorter day.
-The main objective of a shorter day is to empower employees to focus on themselves with their extra hour or two.
+Why not go that one step further, and put together a list of events and idea suggestions your team can do each week to celebrate their shorter day?
+The main objective of a shorter day is to empower employees to focus on themselves.

-At Heka, the team finishes earlier on a Friday to give everyone the chance to enjoy the sun, go to the gym, or do something that improves our health and happiness – because, who doesn’t want to start the weekend early?
+At Heka, the team finishes earlier on a Friday, giving everyone the chance to hit the gym, or do something that improves their health and happiness – because, who doesn’t want to start the weekend early?

 Leaderboard and team-wide challenges

-In addition to team-building and virtual games, let’s look at challenges.
+In addition to team-building and virtual games, let’s look at challenges for your wellbeing days.
 When we say challenges, we mean things like running events and competitive challenges the team can get involved in each week.
-You may have a certain day that everyone finishes earlier on.

-Therefore, each week, you should have a leaderboard in the office showing who completed the longest run, the highest amount of burpees, or the most steps.
+Each week, you should have a board in the office showing who completed the longest run, the highest amount of burpees, or the most steps.
 Whatever challenge and target you set, ensure your team are happy to get involved.
 Fitness challenges aren’t for everyone, so this could be an idea for a select few only.

-Regardless this kind of challenge will motivate people to get up and get active on their shorter wellbeing day.
+These challenges will motivate people to get up and get active on their wellbeing day.
 There are many free apps out there to track steps, kilometres and time in the gym.
 Healthy competition is a huge motivator in many scenarios of life, and this should be a great addition to some of the ideas mentioned above.

 Celebrate national awareness days on your wellbeing day